jsco2t/dotfiles/README.md

 ## Working with the `dotfiles` repo

 To help formalize working with this repository the `git` command is aliased to `dot` with the necessary configuration to work with the dotfiles repo.
-What this means in practice is that when working with the dotfiles repo you need to use `dot` instead of `git`.
+What this means in practice is that when working with the dotfiles repo you need to use `dot` instead of `git` (`dot add`, `dot commit`, `dot push`, `dot pull`...etc).